tidymass/tidymass-website/content/en/r-package/masscleaner.md

 Preserve the input object, inspect missingness and QC metrics afterwards and compare before/after plots.
 For predictive modeling, fit preprocessing within each training fold to avoid leakage.
 The example uses median imputation and median normalization only to illustrate the API.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-masscleaner-en.svg" caption="Keep each cleaning checkpoint.
+Numbers show the reading order; this is a schematic." >}}

+Save the unmodified object first.
+Inspect which rows fail your missingness rule, then impute only the retained data.
+Compare intensity distributions and QC behavior after normalization.
+Document the method and excluded IDs; never treat imputed values as independently observed peaks.

 ## Functional scope

 Outlier detection and reporting; missing-value imputation; sample-wise/QC-based normalization; LOESS optimization; batch alignment and integration.